Services & Community Standards

 Room Condition Report Damage

 The RA will be thorough and careful when inspecting the room windows, furniture, walls, ceiling, floors, doors (inside and outside), etc. They will record on the Room Condition Report anything that is wrong/damaged.
-Some common items to look for are tape marks on walls, cracks in a window, chair frame cracked, nail holes in walls, cigarette burns, etc. If damages occur beyond normal wear and tear, the student will be assessed the cost of restoring the room to the original condition.
+Some common items to look for are tape marks on walls, cracks in a window, chair frame cracked, nail holes in walls, carpet issues, etc. If damages occur beyond normal wear and tear, the student will be assessed the cost of restoring the room to the original condition.
 Final charges are assessed after a room inspection is conducted by Housing and Residence Education professional staff and/or Graduate Resident Director Staff after students leave campus.
-Students must appeal damage charges within 30 days of checkout.
+Students must appeal damage charges within the designated time frame set when charges are issued.

 Skateboarding Policy